nirajk24/Groove-Music-Player/README.md

 Join us in enhancing the Groove experience!
 Whether you have bug fixes, feature enhancements, or new ideas, we welcome contributions from the community.
 Simply open an issue or submit a pull request, and let's make Groove even better together!

-## License 📝

-Groove is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it as per your needs.

 ## Acknowledgments 🙏